 Another part of this variability is caused by the rings of the NBC that move northwestward from the equatorial Atlantic and interact with the steep topography of the Lesser Antilles arc.
 MC2 and HC1 are two typical cases.
-Interactions with the island chain cause

-- 375 significant disturbances of the inflow through the southern passages with a blocking.
-This provides a meridional transport of surface water northward, along the LA arc (Fratantoni and Richardson, 2006; Huang et al., 2021).
-The Lesser Antilles arc clearly diverted the initially north-westward drift of the NBC rings to a more northward course parallel to the island arc.
-Johns et al. (2002) have shown that the crossing of the Atlantic inflow to the Caribbean Sea through the passages of the Windward Islands (i.e. Lesser Antilles south islands from Trinidad to Martinique) has a highly asymmetric seasonal cycle, with a maximum in June and a minimum - 380 in September-October.
+Interactions with the island chain cause significant disturbances of the inflow through the southern passages with a blocking.
+This provides a meridional transport of surface water northward along the LA arc (Fratantoni and Richardson, 2006; Huang et al., 2021).
+The Lesser Antilles arc clearly diverting the initially northwestward drift of the NBC rings to a more northward course parallel to the island arc.
+Johns et al. (2002) have shown that the crossing of the Atlantic inflow to the Caribbean Sea through the passages of the Windward Islands (i.e., Lesser Antilles south islands from Trinidad to Martinique) has a highly asymmetric seasonal cycle, with a maximum in June and a minimum in September-October.
 The annual distribution of MC2 and HC3 clusters is close to that found by Johns et al. (2002).

-The last identified factor is related to the North Atlantic Gyre and the associated North Equatorial Current.
-As the seasons change from winter to summer, the gyre shifts South by a few degrees in latitude.
-In this part of the study area, several clusters show lower current speeds and areas with large angular deviations in direction have also been identified.
-In the LA2 area, under influence of the north-east Trade Winds (i.e. Atlantic area between 14.5°N and 18°N), the relative frequencies of above-average speeds are the - 385 lowest.
-The wind-current shear zones are also the most extensive.
-The wind-driven flow occurs from the subtropical gyre location to 15°N, near the Martinique island (Johns et al., 2002).
-Passages through the Leeward islands have a maximum inflow in September and a minimum one in June.
+The last identified factor is related to the North Atlantic gyre and the associated North Equatorial Current.
+As the seasons change from winter to summer, the gyre shifts south by a few degrees in latitude.
+In this part of the study area, several clusters show lower current speeds, and areas with large angular deviations in direction have also been identified.
+In the LA2 area, under the influence of the northeast trade winds (i.e., Atlantic area between 14.5 and 18° N), the relative frequencies of above-average speeds are the lowest.
+The wind current shear zones are also the most extensive.
+The wind-driven flow occurs from the subtropical gyre location to 15° N near the island of Martinique (Johns et al., 2002).
+Passages through the leeward islands have a maximum inflow in September and a minimum one in June.